-Lead Agencies are required to establish child care standards for providers receiving CCDF funds, appropriate to the type of child care setting involved, that address appropriate ratios between the number of children and number of providers in terms of the age of the children, group size limits for specific age populations, and the required qualifications for providers (658E(c)(2)(H); 98.41(d); 98.16(m)).
+Lead Agencies are required to establish child care standards for providers receiving CCDF funds, appropriate to the type of child care setting involved, that address appropriate ratios between the number of children and number of providers in terms of the age of the children, group size limits for specific age populations, and the required qualifications for providers a) Licensed CCDF center-based care

+(658E(c)(2)(H); 98.41(d); 98.16(m)).
 For ease of responding, this section is organized by CCDF categories of care, licensing status, and age categories.
-Respondents should map their Lead

-Agency categories of care to the CCDF categories.
+Respondents should map their Lead Agency categories of care to the CCDF categories.